jonoliver/firefox/docs/code-quality/lint/linters/stylelint-plugin-mozilla/rules/use-font-size-tokens.rst

 instead of hardcoded values.
 This ensures consistent font-size usage across the application and makes it easier to maintain design system consistency.

+This rule is fixable and can automatically replace hardcoded font-size values with the appropriate design tokens when run with the --fix flag.

 Examples of incorrect code for this rule:
 -----------------------------------------